drifter1/compiler/docs/simple-c-language.md

 A string (**T_STRING**) is a sequence of zero or more printable ASCII characters enclosed within double quotes `"`.

+> [!NOTE]
+> For the time being, the language only supports single-line strings, so there is no way to signal that a string continues on to the next line.

 <details>
     <summary><b>Valid examples</b></summary>